mas-bandwidth/netcode/STANDARD.md

 * If no client slots are available, then the server is full.
 Respond with a _connection denied packet_.

-* Assign the packet IP address and client id to a free client slot, and set that client slot to the _confirmed = false_ state.
+* Assign the packet IP address and client id to a free client slot, and set that client slot _confirmed_ flag to false.

-* Respond with a _connection keep-alive_ packet.
+* Respond with a _connection keep-alive_ packet that contains the client index that was assigned, and the maximum number of clients supported by this server.

 ## Server Processing Per-Client Slot